sanderslab/magellanmapper/README.md

 #### SimpleElastix dependency

 SimpleElastix is used for loading many 3D image formats (eg `.mhd/.raw` and `.nii`) and registration tasks in Clrbrain.
-The library is not currently available in Pip and must be built manually.
-As the buid process is not trivial, we install SimpleITK by default since SimpleElastix was forked from SimpleITK, and it contains all but the registration functions accessed in Clrbrain.
+The library is not currently available in the standard [PyPi](https://pypi.org/).
+As the buid process is not trivial, we have uploaded binaries to a [third-party PyPi server](https://pypi.fury.io/dd8/).

-To ease the build process for just the SimpleElastix Python wrapper, we provide a couple build scripts:
+If you would prefer to build SimpleElastix yourself, we have provided a couple build scripts to ease the build process for the SimpleElastix Python wrapper:

-- Mac or Linux: Run the environment setup with `./setup_env.sh -s` to build and install SimpleElastix during setup using the `build_se.sh` script.
+- Mac or Linux: Run the environment setup with `./setup_conda.sh -s` to build and install SimpleElastix during setup using the `build_se.sh` script.
 SimpleElastix can also be built after envrionment setup by running this script within the environment.
 Be sure to uninstall SimpleITK from the environment (`pip uninstall simpleitk`) before installing SimpleElastix to avoid a conflict.
 Building SimpleElastix requires `cmake`, `gcc`, `g++`, and related compiler packages.
 - Windows: Run `build_se.bat` within your environment.
 See above for required Windows compiler components.
 Note that CMake 3.14 in the MSVC 2019 build tools package has not worked for us, but CMake 3.15 from the official download site has worked.

 ### Tested Platforms